chloeeekim/TIL/ISTQB/CTFL-AT/1_Agile Software Development.md

 Whole-Team Approach: involving everyone with knowledge and skills neccessary to ensure project success
 Includes customer representatives and other business stakeholders
 Should be relatively small: 3-9 people
-Sharing same workspace is ideal: for strong communication and interaction
+Sharing same workspace is *ideal*: for strong communication and interaction
 Supported through daily stand-up meetings: involving all members, communicated work progress and impediments
 Promotes effective and efficient team dynamics